zulip/zulip/templates/zerver/help/join-a-zulip-organization.md

 1. Go to the Zulip URL of the organization.

-1. Click **Sign up** at the top of the screen.
+1. Click **Sign up** in the top right corner of the page.

-1. If you see a sign up form, invitations are not required!
+1. If you see a sign-up form, invitations are not required!
 Otherwise, the page will say that you need an invitation to join.

 {end_tabs}